OurMachinery/themachinery-books/tutorials/src/the_truth/custom_asset/part1.md

 ## Making the Asset Browser able to create it

 Now that there is a basic asset type, you might want the asset browser to create it via the `New Asset` context menu.
-All you need to do is register the asset to the `TM_ASSET_BROWSER_CREATE_ASSET_INTERFACE_NAME` interface.
+All you need to do is register the asset to the `tm_asset_browser_create_asset_i` interface.
 This interface requires an implementation of the type `tm_asset_browser_create_asset_i`:

 ```c